 Target selection and brokering

-When a client application queries the invocation framework for a suitable target or when it sends an unbound invocation request, the invocation framework determines the set of suitable targets by comparing the invocation request to all of the installed target filters defined for the applications on the BlackBerry device.
+When a client app queries the invocation framework for a suitable target or when it sends an unbound invocation request, the invocation framework determines the set of suitable targets by comparing the invocation request to all of the installed target filters defined for the apps on the BlackBerry device.
 This process is called invocation brokering.
 Brokering uses a set of rules to determine how to match the invocation request to each filter.
 Specifically, a filter is considered a match only if both the action rules and the data rules are satisfied.

 Rules for matching actions

 A target filter is considered an action match in either of these two cases:

 - The action specified in the invocation request matches one of the actions that are specified in the target filter.

 - If the invocation request does not specify an action, all filters are considered to be an action match.

 If the target filter does not contain declaration of any actions, then it doesn't match any invocation requests.